 Pre-vet students engage in a number of service opportunities.
-The Ware Institute for Civic Engagement is an excellent resource and they oversee community-based programs (for example, organizations working with refugees) as well as popular alternative spring break programs.
+The Ware Institute for Civic Engagement is an excellent resource and they oversee community-based programs (for example, organizations working with refugees) as well as alternative spring break programs.
 Pre-vet students often get involved in volunteer work at animal shelters.
 For those students who are involved in Greek life, each organization works with a specific charity/philanthropy (for example, Relay for Life, the Ronald McDonald House, etc.).

 The Pre-Vet Club is specifically for pre-vet students and plans different programs throughout the year.
-These have included sessions with admissions officers at vet schools such as Tufts and a workshop on becoming a competitive applicant for vet school.
+These have included sessions with admissions officers at vet schools such as UPenn and Tufts and a workshop on becoming a competitive applicant for vet school.
 They also coordinate trips and work to arrange shadowing opportunities.